VectorInstitute/PromptEngineering/src/reference_implementations/prompting_vector_llms/activation_fine_tuning/README.md

 Label: Negative

+### Pickle Files

+As part of the repository, we have included two sets of pkl files with precomputed activations for OPT-175 in the `resources` folder.
+The files not containing `with_prompts` are those computed without preconditioning the language model with instruction and 5-shot demonstration prompts, while the files with that string correspond to activations obtained using those components.
+It takes quite a while to compute OPT-175 activations.
+So computing your own will take some patients.
+Alternatively you can experiment with OPT6.7 for faster activation production.

 ### VENV Installation

 Each of the notebooks in this folder require certain dependencies.
 If you're running the notebooks on the cluster, simply select `prompt_engineering` from the available kernels and you should be good to go.